-The Australian Government appreciates the complex role of the teaching profession, and the significant responsibility they have in preparing children to lead successful and productive lives.
-Along with the Australian Institute for Teaching and School Leadership (AITSL) the Government is committed to reaffirming the quality and status of the teaching profession.
+The Australian Government appreciates the complex role of the teaching profession and the significant responsibility teachers have in preparing children to lead successful and productive lives.
+Along with the Australian Institute for Teaching and School Leadership (AITSL), the Government is committed to improving the quality and status of teachers.

-Following the 2015 release of the Teacher Education Ministerial Advisory Group (TEMAG) report, Action Now – Classroom Ready Teachers, significant progress has been made on implementing the Government’s response to the report.
-This includes the introduction of the Literacy and Numeracy Test for Initial Teacher Education Students.
+Significant progress has been made on implementing the Government 's response to the recommendations of the Teacher Education Ministerial Advisory Group report, Action Now – Classroom Ready Teachers.
+This includes the Literacy and Numeracy Test for Initial Teacher Education Students.

 School leaders are working in increasingly complex and challenging environments.
-The role of the school principal has changed significantly over the past 20 years as outlined in the Australian Professional Standard for Principals (the Principal Standard).
-As part of the Australian Government 's commitment to support school leaders throughout the lifecycle of their careers, AITSL has been asked to develop a comprehensive national school leadership development framework.
-This framework will provide national consistency in the preparation of new principals, a new national pre-appointment principal certification process.
+The role of the school principal has changed significantly over the past 20 years.
+As part of the Australian Government 's commitment to support school leaders throughout their careers, AITSL has been asked to develop a national school leadership development framework.
+This framework will provide national consistency in getting new principals ready for the job and through a new national pre-appointment principal certification process.

-It is increasingly important to improve our understanding of what impact teachers have on student outcomes and how they can use this information to improve their teaching.
-The Government commissioned research, Teacher Effectiveness Systems, Frameworks and Measures: A Review, from the University of Melbourne to examine current Australian and international approaches to teacher evaluation.
+It is increasingly important to improve our understanding of the impact teachers can have on student outcomes and how they can use this information to improve their teaching.
+The Government commissioned research—Teacher Effectiveness Systems, Frameworks and Measures: A Review—from the University of Melbourne to look at current Australian and international approaches to teacher evaluation.